Prag8855/aab/content/guides/freelance-visa.md

 If you can, you should also bring...

 - [ ] **Trade certificate** (*[[Gewerbeschein]]*)
-    If you can, [register for trade tax](/guides/gewerbeschein) and get your *Gewerbeschein*.
-This might be impossible since it requires a [residence permit](/glossary/Aufenthaltstitel).
-You can do it later.[^70] Do it before you [renew your residence permit](/guides/renew-german-freelance-visa).
+    [Register for trade tax](/guides/gewerbeschein) and get your *Gewerbeschein*.
+This might be impossible, because it requires a [residence permit](/glossary/Aufenthaltstitel).
+You can do it later.[^70] You can do it later, before you [renew your residence permit](/guides/renew-german-freelance-visa).
 - [ ] **Trade register entry** (*Handelsregisterauszug*)
     If you can, [register your business](/guides/fragebogen-zur-steuerlichen-erfassung) and get listed in the *[[Handelsregister]]*.
-For some businesses, this is not required.
+This is not required for [small businesses](/glossary/Kleinunternehmer).
 You can also do this later.
-Do it before you [renew your residence permit](/guides/renew-german-freelance-visa).
+You can do it later, before you [renew your residence permit](/guides/renew-german-freelance-visa).

 ### Required documents if you apply in person

+- [ ] **Appointment confirmation**, printed
+    You can't enter the *Ausländerbehörde* without an appointment.
 - [ ] **[Application form](/docs/residence-permit-application-form)** (*Antrag auf Erteilung eines Aufenthaltstitels*)
-    If this is not your first residence permit application, you don't need this form.[^42] - [How to fill this form](https://www.essentialpackingchecklists.com/german-freelance-visa-application-form/)
+    If this is your first residence permit application, you must fill this form.[^42] - [How to fill this form](https://www.essentialpackingchecklists.com/german-freelance-visa-application-form/)
+- [ ] **Passport**
+    You get your passport back during your appointment; they do not keep it.[^75]
-- [ ] **Appointment confirmation**
+- [ ] **Passport photo** (35 × 45 mm)
-    You need it to visit the *Ausländerbehörde*.
+    Only if apply in person.
+You do not need to cut the photos yourself; they have a tool for this.
+The photo should be less than 6 months old.[^36] - [Where to get passport photos](/guides/biometric-pictures-in-berlin).
 - [ ] **Cash, Visa, MasterCard or [[Girocard]]**
     You must pay the {{NATIONAL_VISA_FEE|cur}}€ application fee.[^44] You must sometimes pay later, when you pick up your work visa.
-This fee is [tax-deductible](/glossary/steuerlich%20Absetzbar).
+This fee is [tax-deductible](/glossary/steuerlich%20Absetzbar), so keep the receipt.

 ### Optional documents

-These documents are not required, but they make your application more convincing.
+These documents are not required, but some *Ausländerbehörde* employees ask for them.
+They make your application more convincing.

 - [ ] **Cover letter**
-    Your cover letter can explain what you do, and how your business works.
-It can help your case worker understand your plan.
+    It explains what you do, and how your business works.
+It helps *Ausländerbehörde* employees understand your plan.
+This is very useful if your German is not good.
 Write it in German. - [Cover letter example](/docs/freelance-visa-cover-letter)
-- [ ] **Portfolio / examples of your work**
+- [ ] **Portfolio** or **examples of your work**
-    This helps you explain your work.
-If you are an artist, this is important.[^65] You need printed examples; a website address will not work.[^50]
+    It explains what you do.
+If you are an artist, this is very important.[^65] For example, you can bring photos of your work, posters of your events, screenshots of your website or apps or newspaper articles about you.
+You need printed examples; a website address does not work.[^50] If you can, fit everything on A4 paper.
 - [ ] **Contracts**
-    Signed contracts from clients are better than [letters of intent](/glossary/Absichtserklärung).
-They prove that you have clients and will make money.
+    It proves that you have guaranteed work.
+Signed contracts are better than [letters of intent](/glossary/Absichtserklärung).
+They should explain what you will do, how long you will work and how much you will get paid.
-- [ ] 2 or more **letters of reference**
+- [ ] **Letters of reference**
     These are letters from your previous employers, clients or professors that recommend you for your work.
-Some interviewers ask for them, especially for scientists and researchers.[^46] The letters must be relevant to your freelance work.
+If you are a scientist or researcher, this is very important.[^46] The letters must be related to the work you do.
 - [ ] **Proof or education**
     If your education is relevant to your business, prove it.
 Bring the original diplomas if you can.
 Copies also work.[^38]
 - [ ] **Bank statements**
-    Show how much savings you have in your bank account.
-3,000€ to 5,000€ in savings is enough.
+    It shows how much savings you have.[^74] 3,000€ to 5,000€ in savings is enough.
 If possible, use a German bank.[^61]

 ## After you get your freelance visa